awsdocs/aws-support-user-guide/doc_source/cloudwatch-events-ta.md

 + Use a Lambda function to pass a notification to a Slack channel when check status changes\.
 + Push data about checks to a Kinesis stream to support comprehensive, real\-time status monitoring\.

-For examples of using CloudWatch Events and Lambda functions to automate the response to Trusted Advisor check results, see [Trusted Advisor Tools](https://github.com/aws/Trusted-Advisor-Tools)\.
+For examples of using CloudWatch Events and Lambda functions to automate the response to Trusted Advisor check results, see [Trusted Advisor tools](https://github.com/aws/Trusted-Advisor-Tools)\.

 The remainder of this topic describes the basic procedure for creating a CloudWatch Events rule for Trusted Advisor\.
 Before you create event rules for Trusted Advisor, however, you should do the following:
 + Familiarize yourself with events, rules, and targets in CloudWatch Events\.
-For more information, see [What Is Amazon CloudWatch Events?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) and [New CloudWatch Events – Track and Respond to Changes to Your AWS Resources](https://aws.amazon.com/blogs/aws/new-cloudwatch-events-track-and-respond-to-changes-to-your-aws-resources/)\.
+For more information, see [What is Amazon CloudWatch Events?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) and [New CloudWatch Events – track and respond to changes to your AWS resources](https://aws.amazon.com/blogs/aws/new-cloudwatch-events-track-and-respond-to-changes-to-your-aws-resources/)\.
 + Create the target or targets you will use in your event rules\.

 **To create a CloudWatch Events rule for Trusted Advisor:**